Creighton vs. Alabama: Sportsbook promo codes, odds, spread, over/under - December 16

 Creighton vs. Alabama: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 16

-In this article, you can check out the spread and odds across multiple sportsbooks for the Creighton vs. Alabama matchup.
+In this article, you will find odds and spreads for the Creighton vs. Alabama matchup across multiple sportsbooks.

 Creighton vs. Alabama Game Info